denniscual/spinpack/README.md

 ## Motivation

-Spinpack was developed to modernize the development experience for Create React App (CRA) users facing performance bottlenecks with [Webpack](https://webpack.js.org/).
-By bringing in Rspack, a fast, rust-based bundler, Spinpack speeds up your development and updates your project’s tech stack without changing the way you work.
-Spinpack uses [Rsbuild](https://rsbuild.dev/), the Rspack powered build tool, to spin-up developer server.
-Spinpack makes sure developers can stay efficient without needing to give up their familiar setup.
+Spinpack was designed to modernize the development experience for Create React App (CRA) users struggling with performance issues due to [Webpack](https://webpack.js.org/).
+By integrating Rspack, a fast, rust-based bundler, this tool accelerates development and modernizes your project’s tech stack without altering your workflow.
+It leverages [Rsbuild](https://rsbuild.dev/), the Rspack powered build tool, to quickly spin up developer servers.
+This solution ensures developers remain productive and efficient, maintaining familiarity while benefiting from improved performance.

 ## Install